lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 A result from a quantum computation is only of value if we can probe it and get some readout value that we can display to the user or return to whomever launched the quantum computation.

+Measurements in quantum physics are fundamentally different from our classical understanding of just "reading out" data that is already there.
-This is where the famous Schrödinger's cat thought experiment of quantum mechanics comes in: what data is within the qubits cannot be known until a measurement is performed.
+This is the famous Schrödinger's cat thought experiment of quantum mechanics: what data is within the qubits remains undefined until a measurement is performed.
-This act of observation will transform the quantum data: as a result of looking inside the proverbial box, the cat will either be killed or remain alive.
+The act of observation will transform the quantum data: looking inside the proverbial box will at random either kill the cat or spare it.

 We thus need to add the measurement operation as a special case to our computer scientist's model of quantum computing.